 Child care and child welfare systems both are concerned about the safety and well-being of young children.
 A Los Angeles collaboration between systems has grown into a state-wide, state-funded program.
 The collaboration for providing child care services to young children placed in foster care, foster parents, and kinship providers, and for teaching trauma-informed care to child care providers, has been taken to scale.
 Child Care Resource Center, Child Care Alliance of Los Angeles, University of Southern California, and the Department of Children and Family Services will present two-year results from the pilot, and the challenges and benefits of expansion county- and state-wide.

-Presenters: Ellen Cervantes and Susan Savage, Child Care Resource Center, Chatsworth, CA; Jacquelyn McCroskey, USC Suzanne Dworak-Peck School of Social Work, Los Angeles, CA; and Cristina Alvarado, Child Care Alliance of Los Angeles, CA
+Presenters: Ellen Cervantes and Susan Savage, Child Care Resource Center, Chatsworth, CA; and Jacquelyn McCroskey, USC Suzanne Dworak-Peck School of Social Work, Los Angeles, CA

 G3 – Evaluation and CQI Are Good Bedfellows: It’s Just Finding the Right Sleep Number